CumulusNetworks/docs/content/cumulus-linux-43/Layer-3/Border-Gateway-Protocol-BGP/Basic-BGP-Configuration.md

        cumulus@leaf01:~$ cl set vrf default router bgp autonomous-system auto leaf
        ```

        The auto BGP `leaf` keyword is only used to configure the ASN.
 The configuration files and `net show` commands display the AS number.
-CUE DOESN"T HAVE LEAF AND SPINE OPTIONS - HOW DO YOU DISTINGUISH BETWEEN THEM???

 2. Assign the router ID.